2012 Land Rover LR4 Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers are impressed with the interior on the LR4.
+Reviewers are impressed with the interior in the 2012 Land Rover LR4.
 They report that the seats, even the ones in the optional third row, are comfortable and that the materials are upscale.
 Some test drivers note that the interior electronics can be buggy, hard to figure out and hard to use in some cases.

 - "Interior materials are of high quality, and assembly is first rate.
 The ambiance is more upscale outdoorsy than uptown opulent, but LR4's understated decor looks classy and is well suited to Land Rover's rugged pedigree.” -- Consumer Guide